PhantasticUniverse/CollectiveGenius-AutoGPT-Agent-Hub/README.md

 By using the agents provided by CollectiveGenius, you agree to indemnify, defend, and hold harmless the developers, contributors, and any affiliated parties from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees) arising from your use of this software or your violation of these terms.

 ## Credits
-Idea and Concept: PhantasticUniverse
+Ideas and Concept: PhantasticUniverse

 Writing and Contributions: GPT-4 by OpenAI

 Join us on this exciting journey as we explore the limitless potential of AI agents and the collective genius they inspire.
 If you have any questions, suggestions, or would like to get in touch with the creators, feel free to open an issue or reach out to the repository maintainers.

-License
+## License
-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.